royemosby/roymosby.me/src/blog/CLI-tool-recipe.md

 ## 5. Develop

 This is where the coding begins!
 The goal of this step is to create a minimum viable product (MVP).
 While a developer may get ideas along the way about new functionality, it's vital to get a project working.
 Keep a list of those ideas and get back to them later- you may have a different perspective on the feature afterwards.
 I start fleshing out my code based on the diagram I already created.
-I establish the classes and then implement the steps that I invisioned the code needed to take to accomplish its tasks.
-Afew times I ran across a step that does not work or needs to be be broken down further.
-At that point, it is okay to revise the intial design.
+I establish the classes and then implement the steps that I envisioned the code needed to take to accomplish its tasks.
+A few times I ran across a step that does not work or needs to be be broken down further.
+At that point, it is okay to revise the initial design.
 Once something works, it is a good idea to update the original design.

 ## 6. Assess and seek feedback